Zeng Yi (singer)

 Zeng Yi (曾毅 (Zēng Yì); born November 6, 1979) is a Chinese singer.
 He sings in Mandarin Chinese as well as English, and he is a member of the Chinese popular music duo Phoenix Legend along with Yangwei Linghua.

 Biography

-Zeng was born in Yiyang, Hunan in China on November 6, 1973.
-In his early years, he was a worker.
+Zeng was born in Yiyang, Hunan in China on November 6, 1979.
+In his early years, he was a radio worker.
 When he worked in Guangzhou, he made the acquaintance of Yangwei Linghua.

 In 2011, he joined the Chinese People's Liberation Army Naval Song and Dance Troupe.

 Personal life

 On November 20, 2011, Zeng married Li Na (李娜) in Yiyang.